agentsofthesystem/AgentSmith/docs/developer.md

    - windows:  .\venv\bin\Activate.ps1
 3. pip install -U pip
 4. pip install -r requirements.txt
+5. pip install -r test-requirements.txt
-5. Run the backend server: python .\server.py
+6. Run the backend server: python .\server.py
-6. Run the frontend GUI: python .\gui.py
+7. Run the frontend GUI: python .\gui.py
-7. cd scripts
-8. python (your-script.py)

 NOTE:
-   - There is another script (python .\launch.py), and that can be used to run both the backend server and the front end GUI simultaneously.
+   - There is another script (python .\agent-smith.py), and that can be used to run both the backend server and the front end GUI simultaneously.
 Use this for final testing of features.
    - The backend server operates on port 5000, and the frontend GUI is built to use that port by default.
+     That port should never change.
+Nginx is used to expose ports and that's where changes are made to port numbers.

 **Warning**: If one is using a windows only environment, the second step where the python virtual environment is activated may require a windows policy to be enabled which allows powershell scripts to be run.
 This is a windows security